 Body work can be an important part of your holistic pain relief plan.
 There are many types of body work that improve your range of motion and relieve pain.
 A few examples are rolfing, deep tissue manipulation, trigger point therapy and massage.
 Massage loosens tight muscles and improves circulation to affected areas and it feels good.

-Some types of body work correct muscle imbalances and tightness.
+Some types of body work such as physical therapy correct muscle imbalances and tightness.
 Others, like the Alexander Method, correct postural alignment.
 Egoscue exercises do both.
 They have many exercise videos on-line.
 Here's one.

-Grounding connects you to the energy of the earth and throws off EMF waves and built up static energy.
-Fans of grounding claim that it is a natural pain reliever that also helps you relax.
+Grounding connects you to the energy of the earth.
+As you draw in electrons from the earth, your body discharges unnatural EMF waves and built up static energy.
+Fans of grounding claim that it is a relaxing natural pain reliever that also helps cool inflammation.

 The earth is negatively charged.
 Things that break down your body are positively charged.
 Grounding helps your body remineralize and strips off calcification.

-Natural pain relievers provide support internally and/or externally.
+Natural pain relievers, such as herbs and supplements, provide support internally and/or externally.
 For example, DMSO is applied topically.
-SAMe and boswellia are taken internally.
+SAMe and Boswellia are taken internally.

 Most supplements and herbal pain remedies are not as strong as prescription drugs, so you may need to experiment or use combination remedies.
 One great benefit of finding natural pain remedies that works for you is avoiding the toxic and sometimes dangerous side effects of pharmaceuticals.

 Sometimes pain causes insomnia, which can then increase pain.
 Relaxation is an important part of holistic pain relief.
 Your body produces healing DHEA when you are relaxed.
 Restorative sleep promotes healing and energizes your muscles.